FranzDuck/franzduck.github.io/_posts/Simulating1.md

+---
+title: Simulating Shit for Fun and Profit 1
+usemathjax: true
+---

 # Simulating Shit for Fun and Profit 1

 A fascinating fact of physical theories is that they enable us to compute everything.